 Maccabi Victoria Table Tennis Finals

-Posted on by Maccabi VIC
+Posted on by Staff

 The Maccabi Division 1 team of David Segal and Brian Tesler were undefeated all season and entered the Grand Final as hot favourites.
 Brian lost the first rubber, David won his match and then Maccabi lost the doubles.
 Maccabi were down 2-1 with David Segal the leading player for the Division playing against his arch rival.
 David was down 2 championship points but somehow managed to pull off an incredible victory 13-11 in the last set.
 It was now 2-2 in matches with Brian Tesler playing a higher rated player to win the whole Division.
 Brian played the best match of his career to win the match and the whole Division for Maccabi.